ckincaid17/cs106a-summer-2018/README.md

 information is dynamically displayed from this JSON file for each lecture, including date, title, links to material, any HWs due, and any reading due;
 lectures are also numbered automatically.

+All lectures in this file are also displayed in the "Lectures" dropdown in the navbar.
+Lectures without a `filename` display disabled links.

 ## Compiling